3.1.5.1. Configuring CustomUQ Engine

 anotherRandomVariable 7.518852020241320e+01

-Lastly, the name of the UQ driver needs to be added to configureAndRunUQ.py in the list of UQ driver options–this corresponds to the UQ driver name provided in the customized user interface.
+Lastly, the name of the UQ driver needs to be added to configureAndRunUQ.py in the list of UQ driver options–this corresponds to the UQ driver name provided by the customized user interface.

 The configureAndRunUQ.py file is as shown here, and is located in the {Path to quoFEM app contents}/applications/performUQ/other directory.